Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 ## Exercise 2: Positioning your prefab on the trigger image

+The position and orientation of your AR content may vary depending on these circumstances:

-**Think about how the trigger image will appear in the real world.** The AR content is positioned and oriented with respect to the surface of the trigger image itself, which of course can vary depending on what it is:
+**Think about how the trigger image will appear in the real world.** Depending on whether it is on a wall, the ground, or help in the viewer's hand, the AR content might need to be positioned and oriented very differently.
+A trigger image could be:
 - A poster on a wall, part of a mural or an entire facade of a building, or as an image on a website.
 - A postcard in someone's hand, or on a smartphone.
 - An image or some uniquely identifiable marking on the floor.